M64GitHub/TRILOGY-HP49/README.md

 Often, moving stones are blocked by regular stones on start.
 Once you make regular stones disappear, they start moving and can complicate / change the logic you had in your mind ;)

 ### The Rules
-Select any 3 same stones located in the shape of a **rectangular triangle** to make them disappear.
+Select any 3 same stones located in the shape of a **rectangular triangle** to make them disappear (like in the shape of the L within the logo you can see below).

 When all regular stones have disappeared, the level is solved.